Maryland gets Diamond Miller back, cruises into break with 98-52 win over Coppin State

 No Chardon

-Maryland freshman Emma Chardon did not make the trip to Baltimore.
-The native of Switzerland was given permission to go home early for the holiday break but will be back when the team faces Illinois on the road on Dec.
+Maryland freshman Emma Chardon did not make the trip.
+The native of Switzerland was given permission to go home early for the holiday break but is slated to be back when Maryland visits Illinois on Dec.
 30.

 Last tuneup

-The nonconference slate is over with mixed results.
-Maryland defeated No. 10 Baylor, but lost to No. 1 South Carolina, No. 2 Stanford and No. 5 North Carolina State.
-Frese specifically wanted those games with an eye on March.
+The nonconference slate is over — with mixed results.
+Maryland defeated No. 10 Baylor but lost to No. 1 South Carolina, No. 2 Stanford and No. 5 North Carolina State.
+Frese scheduled those games with an eye on March.

-Frese said she wanted to see her team respond from the South Carolina loss and play unselfishly, rebound the ball and get back to playing its style of basketball.
+Frese said she wanted to see her team respond from the South Carolina loss and play unselfishly, focus on rebounding and get back to playing its style of basketball.

-Things don’t get easier with four other Big Ten teams ranked in the top 25.
-The Terps travel to No. 8 Indiana on Jan.
+Things don’t get easier with four other Big Ten teams in the top 25.
+In the next month, the Terps travel to No. 8 Indiana on Jan.
 2, host No. 9 Michigan on Jan.
-16 and travel to No. 24 Ohio State on Jan.
+16 and visit No. 24 Ohio State on Jan.
 20.

-There was a feel-good vibe in the air as Frese conversed with Coppin State Coach Laura Harper before and after the game.
-Harper played four seasons under Frese at Maryland and was the Final Four’s Most Outstanding Player on the 2006 national championship team.
+There was a feel-good vibe in the air as Frese spoke with Coppin State Coach Laura Harper before and after the game.
+Harper played four seasons under Frese at Maryland and was the Final Four’s Most Outstanding Player for the 2006 national championship team.

-“I can't say enough just how proud I am of her,” Frese said.
-“The program that she's built here at Coppin, she's just done a phenomenal job, which I'm not surprised one bit.
+“I can’t say enough just how proud I am of her,” Frese said.
+“The program that she’s built here at Coppin, she’s just done a phenomenal job, which I’m not surprised one bit.
+I love when our players go into coaching.”